 Of course, we would have loved to have more time to see all the must see places in Sri Lanka and if it wasn’t for the time ticking on our Australian Visas then we would have for sure.
 I also know that we missed some places that we would most definitely return to one day, these were missed mostly due to the time it would have taken us to get there on public transport and the fact we wanted to do everything independently but we saw most of the top things to do in Sri Lanka.
 I am sure that if you book drivers or tours then you could do even more in two weeks, but we think for us and our way of travel we managed to maximise our time here with our two week Sri Lanka itinerary.

 One of the worst things for us about being on a timescale is planning and not being able to change those plans so much or have spare days to recharge or take your time which makes a two week in Sri Lanka itinerary quite tight.
 This frustrates us and only having two weeks here and having our flights back to Australia already booked isn’t our usual style and reminded us of why backpacking with no time limit is the most rewarding way to travel.
+But we still managed to see some amazing places in this wonderful country, so here’s our Sri Lanka travel tips for a two week trip.

 However, like us in this situation we understand that it isn’t always possible, but we took our backpacking style and fit it into what is a timescale many get for holidays, proving you can go backpacking for a couple of weeks and still have that type of experience even if you work full time!
 One thing I always say though is that the less time you have the more you have to plan, so if you want to travel this way, get ready to plan your time beforehand, be ambitious but also give yourself some leeway and know yourself how much hardcore travel (hours on buses etc, hostels etc etc.) you can take and how much comfort you need!
 But a two week Sri Lanka itinerary is definitely realistic!